hack4impact-mcgill/ResilienceMontreal/README.md

 [shadcn/ui](https://ui.shadcn.com/) is used for modern, accessible UI components such as buttons, dropdowns, inputs, and tables.
 These components are styled with Tailwind and provide a consistent look and feel across the app.

+## Supabase

+Create a file called `.env.local` and paste the file from Notion.

 ## �🗨️ Contact

 If you have any inquiries about the development of this project, you can reach the Hack4Impact McGill chapter at: